bldgtyp/ph_navigator/README.md

 - [ ] Create Pydantic Response Models
 - [ ] Refactor all API endpoints to use Pydantic Models
 - [ ] Move file paths into config file
+- [ ] Re-write the other endpoints (spaces, pipes, etc..) with Pydantic

 # Backend Setup (FastAPI)